Configuring Acme-client

 Automation

 Let's Encrypt TLS certs expire after 90 days, while Buypass certs expire after 180.
-For both, you must remember to request the TLS cert or TLS will stop working.
+For both, you must remember to request the TLS cert before expiration, or TLS will stop validating properly.
 To avoid forgetting, we can automate the request process using crontab.

 $ doas crontab -e